XH-DP3/Simple-Music-Player/README.md

-#Reminder: This is a copy of the original repo published to CPSC 210 Team
+# Reminder: This is a term project of the course, CPSC 210 (Software Construction) of UBC.

 # Rhythm Challenge: Press Your Keys!